ClickHouse/ClickHouse/docs/en/operations/keeper-availability-zone.md

 Once that expiration time reaches, ClickHouse would go through the same process again.

 ## Caveats
-ClickHouse only fallback to other AZ keeper hosts when the it can not find any local AZ keeper available.
-As long as one local AZ keeper is available, ClickHouse only consider to connect to that.
-This potentially can cause overload on that keeper.
+ClickHouse only fallbacks to other AZ Keeper hosts when it can not find any local AZ Keeper available.
+As long as one local AZ Keeper is available, ClickHouse will only consider that Keeper for connection.
+This potentially can cause overload on that Keeper.